 How to apply

-Explore the pages on this webside to learn more about our district highlights and some featured programs.
+Explore the pages on this webside to learn more about our academic programs and what makes our district special.

 Contact Anna Anderson at 920-892-2661 to schedule a visit or for more information.